Useful resources for text processing in Ruby

 - chatterbot - Straightforward ruby-based Twitter Bot Framework, using OAuth to authenticate.

-- Lita - Lita is a chat bot written in Ruby with persistent storage provided by Redis.
+- lita - chat operation bot framework written with persistent storage provided by Redis.

 Named Entity Recognition